tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 2. Connect to your lab host Azure VM using your favorite Remote Desktop client.
 To connect, use the credentials that you specified in **1.
 Deploy Azure Local Lab environment**.

-3. Open the Hyper-V Manager that located on the desktop and connect to **workbox**.
+3. Open the Hyper-V Manager located on the desktop and connect to **workbox**.

 4. Sign into **workbox** using the domain administrator credentials.
 That is `LAB\Administrator` in this tutorial.
-The password is you specified in **1.
-Deploy Azure Local Lab environment** as the password of Administrator account.
+The password is the one you specified as the password of the Administrator account in **1.
+Deploy Azure Local Lab environment**.

 5. Launch **Configurator App** from the Start menu.
 You can find **Configurator App** in the list of all apps.